beginning of content

 If you are in danger, protect yourself.
 Get out of the situation and call the police.
 Talk to someone you trust, whether it's a friend, family member or a counsellor, who can help you decide what to do next.
 Then come up with a plan — decide what to do the next time something bad happens.

 Both victims and perpetrators may need support and help to recover.
 You may also have mental health issues that need to be addressed.
-Your GP can refer you to a counsellor or psychologist if needed.
+Your doctor can refer you to a counsellor or psychologist for support.

 How do I start a conversation about domestic violence?

-If you have a friend or relative who’s in an abusive relationship, get some advice if you need to.
-You can see your GP or contact one of the services listed below.
-Talk to the person gently and let them know that you are worried.
-Don’t push the person into talking if they are uncomfortable, but let them know that you’re available if they need help.
+You can talk to the person gently and let them know that you are worried.
+Don't push the person into talking if they are uncomfortable, but let them know that you're available if they need help.

 How can I help an adult?

 Simply being there to support someone can make all the difference.
-If someone is talking to you about domestic violence, you should listen closely and take the abuse seriously.
+If someone is talking to you about domestic violence, you should listen closely and take them seriously.

 How can I help a child?

-If you think a child is witnessing domestic violence, you can help by:
+If you think a child is experiencing or witnessing domestic violence, here's how you can help:

 Where can I get more help and find resources?